Yemen's Saleh signs deal to give up power

 The attempt on Saleh's life came after he ducked out of the deal, which ushered in street battles that devastated parts of his capital Sanaa.

 The 69-year-old leader, who has ruled Yemen since 1978, asked Saudi Arabia and members of the U.N.
-Security Council to ensure the implementation of the accord, brokered by Yemen's Gulf Arab neighbours.
+Security Council to ensure the implementation of the accord, brokered by Yemen's Gulf Arab neighbors.

 "We aspire with confidence to the brothers in Saudi Arabia ... to review, help and oversee the implementation of the accord and the operational mechanism," he said.